pellegrino/jackpot/README.md

     bundle exec rails server

+### Migrations

+If the work you want to do has something to do with creating a new migration, you will probably want to copy migrations from jackpot's db/ folder to the dummy app.
+To achieve this, use the following command from inside your local copy of jackpot source code.

+    cd spec/dummy
+    bundle exec rake app:jackpot:install:migrations

+Your newly added migration will be copied to dummy app.
+After this, you'll be able to run `bundle exec rake db:migrate` as usual.

 ### General advice

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet